george-hawkins/mjx-donkey-car/README.md

 In the end I bought most things from Wellsold and clips and bolts from Have Fun RC Toy store.
 In retrospect it would have cost much the same to buy a second car and use it for parts.

+**Update:** I didn't notice that the motor, heatsink and fan combo that I bought was the B284C.
+This is intended for the 16207 and is mounted quite differently to the setup common to the 16208, 16209 and 1621 (where the combo is called B284B).
+In the 16207, the fan points sideways and is half-covered by the side of the chassis - in the other models it points upwards (which seems a better setup).
+Oddly, nearly all stores just sell the B284C variant and you have to buy the individual parts that make up the B284B, i.e. the fan (16397), the heatsink (16395B), the motor guard (16393), the motor (B2845) and the motor pinion (16392B).
+And it looks like you also need two M25845 screws.
+That's quite an array of things to have to buy separately and oddly pricey compared to buying the essentially identical B284C combo (if you could level the heatsink off the motor and reposition it then all would be good but it seems very firmly stuck down).

+**Update:** I thought the two pins (labeled with + and - symbols in circles) might be for a [program card](https://www.quadifyrc.com/rccarreviews/better-brushless-esc-control-budget-program-card-for-racerstar-surpass-goolrc) but these seem to always involve a three pin port.
+If I open up the ESC (pop the two catches on either side, one around the "ignition" button and the other diagonally opposite - just pull the out and up over the small nubs behind them) then the pins are labeled BND on the circuit board.
+Which is odd as this isn't a all-in-one RX and ESC (like the [MJX RE352](https://www.seriousrc.co.uk/products/mjx-hyper-go-esc-speed-controller-receiver-fits-h16-gps-models-part-re352)) so, I can't imagine what it would bind with.

+As far as I understand it, of the various things plugged into the RX, it's the ESC that's providing the power seen on the output rail (the + pins of the RX) and everything else including the RX is drawing power.
+So, the ESC provides power to the servo via the RX.

+The leads on the motor are super stiff - I asked about that [here](https://www.rcgroups.com/forums/showthread.php?4456797).

 Two other rather odd but comprehensive sites are:

 * [Wl-Toys.Com MJX car and parts](https://www.wl-toys.com/MJX-Hyper-Go-RC-Car-Parts-813-1930-0-1.htm)